danieldkim/charlotte/README.md

-  `undefined` are simply excluded. when rendering client-side in a native app, attempts to access absent locals in your templates will result in reference errors. make sure all locals are defined, setting them to an appropriate default if necessary, before calling `res.render`. or, alternatively make sure your template accounts for such potentially undefined values my testing if `'undefined' === typeof myVar` before attempting to access them. charlotte provides a helper method `isBlank(myVarName)` that will safely
+  `undefined` are simply excluded. when rendering client-side in a native app, attempts to access absent locals in your templates will result in reference errors. make sure all locals are defined, setting them to an appropriate default if necessary, before calling `res.render`. or, alternatively, make sure your template accounts for such potentially undefined values my testing if `'undefined' === typeof myVar` before attempting to access them. charlotte provides a helper method `isBlank(myVarName)` that will safely